fdietz/team_dashboard/README.markdown

 It is implemented as a Rails app and uses MySQL to store your custom dashboards configuration.

 Support via [Team Dashboard Google Group](https://groups.google.com/forum/#!forum/team_dashboard)

+Thanks go to Martin Tschischauskas and Marno Krahmer who worked with me on the first iteration which was build as part of a [XING](http://www.xing.com) Hackathon Project.

 ## Getting Started